govalid

 - 🚀 Zero Allocations: All validators perform zero heap allocations

-- 🔒 Type Safety: Compile-time validation function generation
+- 🔒 Type Safety: Generated validation functions with proper types

-- ⚡ High Performance: Up to 45x faster than reflection-based validators
+- ⚡ High Performance: 5x to 44x faster than reflection-based validators

 - 📝 Marker-Based: Simple comment-based validation rules